Sarkisov Links with centres space curves on smooth cubic surfaces: Preliminaries

 Suppose now that $X$ is as described in the statement.
-Assuming $X$ fits into a Sarkisov diagram we will derive a contradiction. $\overline\NE(X)$ has two extremal rays, one of which, which we will denote by $R$, is $K_X$-non-positive.
-Since $X$ fits into a Sarkisov diagram, $R$ must be contractible.
+Assuming $X$ fits into a Sarkisov diagram we will derive a contradiction. $\overline\NE(X)$ has two extremal rays, one of which, which we will denote by $R$, is $K_X$-non-negative and the other corresponding to the blowup morphism is $K_X$-negative.
+Since $X$ fits into a Sarkisov diagram, $R$ must also be contractible.
 We distinguish two cases.

-If $-K_X$ is nef (i.e. $R$ is $K_X$-trivial), then the contraction $f\colon X \map Y$ of $R$ is not small, because we assume that there are infinitely many $K_X$-non-negative curves.
+If $-K_X$ is nef then all the $K_X$-non-negative curves are actually $K_X$-trivial curves.
+In that case $R$ has to contain all of the infinitely many $K_X$-trivial curves thus the contraction $f\colon X \map Y$ of $R$ is not small.
 If it is not divisorial then the induced diagram cannot be a Sarkisov link.
-Finally, if $f$ is divisorial, writing the ramification formula for $f$ and intersecting both sides with a contracted curve we get that $X$ has canonical but not terminal singularities.
+Finally, if $f$ is divisorial, writing the ramification formula for $f$ and intersecting both sides with a contracted curve we get that $X$ has canonical but not terminal singularities, giving us a contradiction to the existence of the Sarkisov diagram.

 On the other hand if $-K_X$ is not nef, playing the $2$-ray game on $X$ and after a finite number of $K_X$-positive steps, i.e.\ anti-flips, we must arrive to the variety $X_0$ lying over the central model of the link which is either Fano or weak-Fano.
 By the first part of the proposition, $X_0$ must still contain an infinite number of $K_{X_0}$-non-negative curves.
 If $X_0$ is Fano this is already a contradiction.
 If $X_0$ is weak-Fano then the contraction of the $K_{X_0}$-trivial ray of $\overline\NE(X_0)$ must be small, i.e.\ contain a finite number of curves, again a contradiction. \end{proof}